asayers/cbdr/README.md

 you update the thresholds in the same PR.
 The idea is that it allows you to detect slow, long-term performance creep.
 It's a nice idea.

-I've already argued against storing old benchmark results generally, but we can fix that: instead of checking in results, we could check in a reference to some old version of the code to benchmark against.
+(Sidenote: I've already argued against storing old benchmark results generally, but we can fix that: instead of checking in results, we could check in a reference to some old version of the code to benchmark against.)

 This scheme does indeed allow you to detect performance creep.
-However, this kind of creep is very rarely actionable.
-Usually the failing commit isn't _really_ to blame - it's just the straw that broke the camel's back - so in practice you just update the threshold and move on.
+The problem, though, is that when you _do_ detect is, there's rarely anything you can do about it.
+The failing commit isn't _really_ to blame - it's just the straw that broke the camel's back.
+So in practice you just update the threshold and move on.
 Once this becomes a habit, your benchmarks are useless.

 The GHC people had a system like this in place for a long time but [recently ditched it][GHC] because it was just seen as a nuisance.

 [GHC]: https://gitlab.haskell.org/ghc/ghc/wikis/performance/tests